The Easiest Way To Setup a Company in Hong Kong

 You can submit the incorporation documents in one of the following ways:

-Within 2 to 6 business days after submission, the Companies Registry will issue two documents evidencing the incorporation of your company: the certificate of incorporation and the business registration certificate.
+Within 2 to 6 business days after submission, the Companies Registry will issue two documents evidencing the incorporation of your company.
+Those documents are:

-On the other hand, the business registration certificate is only valid for one or three years.
-It must be renewed every year within one month following the anniversary date of the establishment of your company (otherwise, fines will be issued).
+The business registration certificate is only valid for one or three years.
+It must be renewed every year within one month following the anniversary date of your company's establishment (otherwise, fines will be issued).

 Step 8.
 Pay the Government Fee